 This is a prime example of how we use that immediate reaction time to process situations in our heads and assess our next move.

-Experts suggest that this silent period is the first step in learning German as a language, so there’s really no need to feel embarrassed by your momentary lapse in being a polite human being.
+Experts suggest that this silent period is the first step in learning German as a language, so there’s really no need to feel embarrassed by your momentary lapse in being a polite human being it's all a normal part of german lessons.

 In fact, they relate learning a second language to the acquisition of your first ever language and thus urge people to remember that babies and toddlers spend the best part of 2 years listening to and interpreting language all around them before they even attempt to say their first proper words or phrases.